The Forest School Winter Spiral

 This year only the children will be walking the spiral.
 Family members will make a large outer circle around the spiral where they can sing and watch as the children walk through the spiral.

-We ask guests not to go inside of any ReTribe buildings, but can use our outdoor facility if they need to use the bathroom during the event.
+We ask guests not to go inside of any ReTribe buildings, except if they need to use the bathroom during the event, they can use our Heath Center building.
+Remove shoes in the foyer, and turn left to find the bathroom at the end of the hall.

 Directions and Parking